Merzasphor/MWSE/docs/source/lua/type/tes3creature.rst

     A table of three attacks, represented by a trio of tes3rangeInt.

 `attributes`_ (`table`_)
-    A table of eight numbers, representing the base values for the creature's attributes.
+    A table of eight numbers, representing the base values for the actor's attributes.

-`barterGold`_ (`number`_)
-    The amount of gold that the actor has to trade with.

 `biped`_ (`boolean`_)
     Access to the creature's biped flag.